 Glenfinnan Viaduct, 19 miles

-The famous viaduct (that features on several of the Harry Potter films) really is a stunning sight – especially when there’s a steam-train chugging across its 1 kilometre span, suspended 30 metres above the surrounding countryside.
+The famous viaduct (that features in several of the Harry Potter films) is a stunning sight – especially when there’s a steam-train chugging across its 1-kilometre span, suspended 30 metres above the surrounding countryside.